PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 III.
 Handshape change
 =====================

 Select whether the sign uses a :ref:`handshape_change`.
-This can apply for fingerspellings, compound signs (as in :ref:`DESERT <https://asl-lex.org/visualization/?sign=desert>`_), initialized signs (as in :ref:`HIGH_SCHOOL <https://asl-lex.org/visualization/?sign=high_school>`_), or any other cases that involve a change in handshape during the production of the sign.
+This can apply for fingerspellings, compound signs (as in `DESERT <https://asl-lex.org/visualization/?sign=desert>`_), initialized signs (as in `HIGH_SCHOOL <https://asl-lex.org/visualization/?sign=high_school>`_), or any other cases that involve a change in handshape during the production of the sign.

 As with the other movement types, a module with this specification cannot be combined with the selections for a :ref:`joint_specific_movement` or a movement with :ref:`perceptual_shape`.
 To code any information about other movements in the sign, add additional movement module(s) with the appropriate movement type(s).
 You can then adjust the timing of each module with respect to the others in the ``x-slot visualization window``.